TheAppgineer/flatpak-flutter/README.md

 ```

 ### Deal with Foreign Dependencies
 Some Dart packages, coming from pub.dev, are wrappers around C/C++ or Rust code.
 The build process of such a dependency can still try to download a resource.
 This behavior cannot be known upfront based on the `pubspec.lock` file.
 If the verbose build log shows a download attempt, then this download has to be added to the `sources` in the manifest.
-For Rust dependencies, making use of cargo, the `Cargo.lock` file can be specified with the `--cargo-locks` option of flatpak-flutter.
+For Rust dependencies, that make use of cargo, the `Cargo.lock` file can be specified with the `--cargo-locks` command line option, or with a [foreign.json](#foreign-code) file.

-Known foreign dependencies are described in the `foreign-deps.json` file, these are automatically handled by flatpak-flutter.
+Known foreign dependencies are described in the `foreign-deps/foreign-deps.json` file, these are automatically handled by flatpak-flutter.

 ### Report an Issue
 If build issues remain then [an issues](https://github.com/TheAppgineer/flatpak-flutter/issues) can be opened.